dickschoeller/gedbrowser/README.md

 ## Getting started developing

-* Prerequisistes are a JDK, Maven, Git, and MongoDB
+* Prerequisites are a JDK, Maven, Git, and MongoDB
   * Optional Docker, which can be used to get MongoDB as well as to run gedbrowsser
   * IDE of your choice.
 We prefer [Eclipse](https://eclipse.org).
 * Follow the installation instruction regarding preparing the gedbrowser home directory